BTCC: Motorsport Photography Workshop 2026

 -

-Evening editing session on Saturday 18th April.
+Evening editing session on the Saturday night of each workshop.

-Free entry (x5 entries) into our national motorsport photography competition the Amateur Motorsport Photography Awards (AMPA).
+Free entry (x5 entries) into our national motorsport photography competition the Amateur Motorsport Photography Awards 2026 (AMPA).

 Admission Tickets.

-Pre-workshop online introduction session and portfolio review.
+Pre-workshop online introduction sessions and portfolio review.

-Post-workshop image editing review session.
+Post-workshop image editing review sessions.

-Small group size of just 6 people.
+Small group size of just 6 people per workshop.

 Master Motorsport Photography at the BTCC